 When to Go to Germany

 Temperatures warm up fast in spring, and the season is marked by the arrival of cherry blossoms.
 By May it’s warm enough to walk around in t-shirts and shorts.
-May 1 (Der Erste Mai) is Germany’s Labour Day, and the country breaks out in full celebration.
+May 1 (Der Erste Mai) is Germany’s Labor Day, and the country breaks out in full celebration.
 If you’re lucky enough to be here during this time, take to the streets with your fellow Germans and enjoy the live music, drinking, dancing, and general mayhem.

 Thanks to the famous Oktoberfest, autumn is a very popular time to visit Germany (especially Munich).
 From the end of September to early October, millions of people flock here from all over the world to enjoy the most epic beer-drinking festival in the world.
 If you’re planning on attending Oktoberfest, book your accommodations in advance.
 Way, way in advance.